mikecamara/adversarial-machine-learning-attacks/thesis-plan/README.md

 <br>
 <hr>

-# Type of RQ
+# RQs
 * Research Question -> Exploratory Question -> Descriptive Comparative Question

->* What is an effective way to evaluate, defend, and verify Machine Learning models?
+>* What is an effective way to evaluate, defend, and verify Autonomous Vehicles Machine Learning models?

->* What is an effective way to defend Machine Learning applications against adversarial threats?
+>* What is an effective way to defend DNN Machine Learning applications against adversarial threats?

 <br>
 <hr>